stelligent/mu-wordpress/README.md

 Mu will ask you for a GitHub token.
 CodePipeline uses it to watch your repo for changes so that it can automatically deploy them.
-[Create a new token](https://github.com/settings/tokens) in your own GitHub account and grant it the "admin:repo_hook" and "admin" permissions.
+[Create a new token](https://github.com/settings/tokens) in your own GitHub account and grant it the "admin:repo_hook" and "repo" permissions.
 Save it somewhere, like [a nice password manager](https://1password.com).
 Enter it when mu asks for it.
 (But don't give it to anything else! ;^)